kolesarm/ShiftShareSEMatlab/readme.md

   `ln`
   : matrix of shares used in shift-share regressor.
 Rows are regions and columns
     are vectors.
-Notice that, for each row, the sum of columns must be less or equal to 1.
-If less than one, input residual sector without shock.
+Notice that, for each row, the sum of columns must be less than or equal to 1 This matrix must have linearly independent columns.

   `weight`
   : observation weights

-  `sec_cluster_vec`
+  `cluster_vec`
   : vector of clusters---no clustering if empty

   `alpha`